anantrohmetra/Portfolio/Theremin/Software/Tutorial/Tutorial.md

 [https://espressif.github.io/arduino-esp32/package\_esp32\_index.json](https://espressif.github.io/arduino-esp32/package_esp32_index.json)

 Now in your menubar click on tools.
 In the dropdown menu, click on boards and select “ESP32 dev module”.
 After that in the same dropdown menu click on port and select the port for your esp32.
 Make sure in the dropdown menu that upload speed is selected at 230400hz.
+Select port similar to "/dev/cu.usbserial-0001"

 Now we need to write code in order to read both the VL53L0X sensors.
 You can refer to the code in the ESP32.ino  file for the code.
 Now you need to build and upload the code using the right arrow button on your arduino IDE \-\>.
 Once the build and upload is done you can check the values in serial print.